-Judy notes she has availability on Saturdays and evenings in addition to weekday hours.
+Judy notes she has availability evenings in addition to weekday hours.

 Judy has worked with individuals and families for more than 25 years and has also been a clinical supervisor for many of those years.
 Her most recent position was Associate Director of Clinical Services for a nonprofit NYS licensed Mental Health Clinic.

 Isaac has been working with a diverse range of children and families across the Rochester region for the past 6 years.
 His work has included individuals and families affected by mental health, addiction, developmental/intellectual challenges, divorce, trauma, poverty, and other challenges.
 Isaac approaches his work in a collaborative mindset; recognizing the importance of aligning with people to determine the best path through the challenges they bring.
 Isaac is also an open-minded therapist, who seeks to understand others in order to provide support and guidance in the best way possible.